Feefo logo

 Local councils also have the power to designate control areas’ to manage the concentration of short-term lets.
 For example, in Edinburgh, the entire city is a ‘control area’.
 Despite the legislation, however, the local authority still seeks to support major events like the Edinburgh Fringe Festival; reducing safety inspection requirements and capping application fees at £120.00 for that period of time.

-According to reports published over the past couple of years, the impact of licencing on short-term let availability in cities like Edinburgh and Glasgow has been modest, though some hosts and operators have chosen to exit the market.
+According to reports published over the past couple of years, the impact of licensing on short-term let availability in cities like Edinburgh and Glasgow has been modest, though some hosts and operators have chosen to exit the market.

 Further information